PseudoDevs/IamGhost/bmd6.md

-Last updated: 2024-04-07 07:07:18
+Last updated: 2024-04-07 07:09:05
-Random Quote: People taking power who don't deserve it.
-It never ends well. - Jérôme
+Random Quote: I don't want to die, I've only kissed one boy so far. - Missy